cpoohee/MLPluginTemplate/readme.md

 - pre-trained models also suffer reconstruction artifacts.
   - there is an issue of degrading audio from short sample blocks, any lower than 32768 samples. (nearly 0.68 sec)
   - we should be able to oversample the audio, passing 32768 samples into the pre-trained model(trained in 48kHz), which represents a shorter blocktime (0.17 sec).
+  - might explore `cached_conv` library to solve clicks from inferencing the beginning of the sample block.
+Onnx might not be able to convert it??
+  -

 # Brief description of Source code folder and scripts
 - download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim